Bias-inducing geometries: an exactly solvable data model with fairness implications: Modelling Data Imbalance

-where $\ell(y,\hat{y})$ is assumed to be convex, $\lambda$ is an external parameter that regulates the intensity of the $L_2$ regularisation, and the index $c^\mu\in\{+,-\}$ denotes the group membership of data point $\mu$.
+where $\ell$ is assumed to be convex in student's parameters and $\lambda$ is an external parameter that regulates the intensity of the $L_2$ regularisation.

-Given this framework, we derive a theoretical characterisation of the asymptotics of this learning model and consider the possible implications from a ML fairness perspective.
-In particular, we aim at studying the role of data geometry and cardinality in the training of a fair classifier.
+Given this framework, we derive a theoretical characterisation of the training performance of this learning model and consider the possible implications from an ML fairness perspective.
+In particular, we aim to study the role of data geometry and cardinality in the training of a fair classifier.
 To quantify the level of bias in the predictions of the trained model, we need to choose a metric of fairness.
-We will diffusely employ \textit{disparate impact} (DI) \cite{feldman2015certifying}, a ML analogous of the 80\% rule \cite{us1979questions}, which allows a simple assessment of the over-specialisation of the classifier on one of the sub-populations.
-In principle, in the T-M there is no preferable realisation of the target attribute so we can adopt a symmetric version of $DI=p(\hat{y}=y|+)/p(\hat{y}=y|-)$, defined as the ratio between test accuracy in sub-population $+$ and sub-population $-$.
-How to measure bias is itself an active line of research and the DI measure is imperfect.
-In Sec.~\ref{sec:mitigation} we compare with other metrics.
+We will employ \textit{disparate impact} (DI) \citep{feldman2015certifying}, an ML analog of the 80\% rule \citep{us1979questions}, which allows a simple assessment of the over-specialisation of the classifier on one of the sub-populations.
+In our framework, we characterise bias against sub-population $+$ using the following definition of

+evaluating the ratio between test accuracy in sub-population $+$ and sub-population $-$.
+Note that how to measure bias is itself an active line of research, and the DI alone cannot return a full picture of the unfairness.
+In Sec.~\ref{sec:mitigation}, we compare these results with those obtained with other metrics.
+Notice, that the T-M model allows to parametrically move from a model-mismatched scenario ($q_T<1$) where the rule to be inferred is not in the function space of learnable rules, to a model-matched scenario ($q_T=1$) where the rule is actually learnable but, as we will discuss further in Sec.~\ref{sec:investigating}, the model may systematically fail to identify it.
+We will discuss in detail when these failure modes occur and why.

-Note that the T-M has, at the same time, the advantage of being simple, allowing better understanding of the many facets of ML bias, and the disadvantage of being simple, since some modelling assumptions might not reflect the complexity of real-world data.
+Finally, the T-M model has, at the same time, the advantage of being simple, allowing a better understanding of the many facets of ML bias, and the disadvantage of being simple, since some modelling assumptions might not reflect the complexity of real-world data.
 For example, we ignore any type of correlation among the inputs other than the clustering structure.
-The goal of this modelling work continues a long tradition of research in statistical physics, which has shown that theoretical insights gained in prototypical settings can often be helpful to disentangle and interpret the complexity of real world behaviour.
+However, this modelling approach continues a long tradition of research in statistical physics~\citep{spinglasstheory++}, which has shown that theoretical insights gained in prototypical settings can often be helpful in disentangling and interpreting the complexity of real-world behaviour.